 \subsection{ADC Requirements}

 To ensure robust analog processing of a given floating-point input, we restrict the permissible noise introduced by the ADC to 6 dB under the quantization noise floor of the input format, aligning with the findings in \cite{murmann-mscim}.
-The relative error, and therefore SQNR of a floating-point format is related to the number of mantissa bits $\mathrm{SQNR} \approx 6.02 N_\mathrm{M} + 10.79~\mathrm{dB}$ \cite{quantnoisebook}, and is independent of the input data distribution, provided the data remains within the format's range.
-Although the format offers a bounded SQNR target, physical realization requires that the ADC noise floor decrease linearly with signal amplitude, which is data dependent.
-Thus, for a rigorous ADC specification it is necessary to consider both the SQNR requirement, and input data distribution, with particular consideration to long-tailed distributions which concentrate to small output amplitudes.
-We evaluate three distinct distributions, illustrated in Fig. \ref{fig:sqnr} to define the hardware requirements:
+The relative error, and therefore SQNR, of a floating-point format is related to the number of mantissa bits $\mathrm{SQNR} \approx 6.02 N_\mathrm{M} + 10.79~\mathrm{dB}$ \cite{quantnoisebook}, and is independent of the input data distribution, provided the data remains within the format's range.
+Although the format offers a bounded SQNR target, its physical realization requires that the ADC noise floor decrease linearly with signal amplitude, which is data-dependent.
+Thus, for a rigorous ADC specification, it is necessary to consider both the SQNR requirement, and the input data distribution, with particular consideration of long-tailed distributions that can cause small output amplitudes.
+We evaluate three distinct distributions, illustrated in Fig. \ref{fig:sqnr}, to define the hardware requirements: